 Being that this is a need-based scholarship, applicants must have financial need and prove it through FASFA reports.

 Last, but not the least, this scholarship is given to people who deserve it, so they need to have a minimum 3.0 cumulative GPA.

 These are the materials you will need for the application:

 You need to provide a list of your awards and volunteer/employment/extracurricular activities

-You must submit the academic transcript from most recent semester – high school seniors must include first semester senior year
+You must submit the academic transcript from the most recent semester – high school seniors must include the first-semester senior year.

 Your financial information including family income provided through FASFA reports.